Papermaking: History

-Hemp paper had been used in China for wrapping and padding since the eighth century BC.
+Hemp paper had been used in China for wrapping and padding since the eighth century BCE.
 Paper with legible Chinese writings on it has been dated to 8 BC.

-The traditional inventor attribution is of Cai Lun, an official attached to the Imperial court during the Han dynasty (202 BC – 220 CE), said to have invented paper about 105 CE using mulberry and other bast fibres along with fishnets, old rags, and hemp waste.
+The traditional inventor attribution is of Cai Lun, an official attached to the Imperial court during the Han dynasty (202 BCE – 220 CE), said to have invented paper about 105 CE using mulberry and other bast fibres along with fishnets, old rags, and hemp waste.
 Paper used as a writing medium had become widespread by the 3rd century and, by the 6th century, toilet paper was starting to be used in China as well.
 During the Tang dynasty (618–907 CE) paper was folded and sewn into square bags to preserve the flavour of tea, while the later Song dynasty (960–1279 CE) was the first government to issue paper-printed money.

 In the 8th century, papermaking spread to the Islamic world, where the process was refined, and machinery was designed for bulk manufacturing.
 Production began in Samarkand, Baghdad, Damascus, Cairo, Morocco, and then Muslim Spain.
 In Baghdad, papermaking was under the supervision of the Grand Vizier Ja'far ibn Yahya.
 Muslims invented a method to make a thicker sheet of paper.
 This innovation helped transform papermaking from an art into a major industry.
 The earliest use of water-powered mills in paper production, specifically the use of pulp mills for preparing the pulp for papermaking, dates back to Samarkand in the 8th century.
 The earliest references to paper mills also come from the medieval Islamic world, where they were first noted in the 9th century by Arabic geographers in Damascus.